Skip to content

 Use IPC practices to combat antimicrobial resistance (AMR) and other microbial threats:

 • Building capacity for IPC in health care facilities is a critical part of disease outbreak and AMR preparedness and prevention.
-In Kenya, I-TECH partners with the CDC National Center for Emerging and Zoonotic Infectious Disease and the Ministry of Health (MOH) to support two model hospitals in developing capacity for quality improvement measures for strengthening evidence-based IPC practices, infrastructure, and tools including hand hygiene, waste management, injection safety, surgical site infections, and antimicrobial stewardship.
-These projects are serving as a model for other health care facilities in the country.
+In Kenya, I-TECH has partners with the CDC National Center for Emerging and Zoonotic Infectious Disease and Kenya MOH to support two model hospitals in developing capacity for quality improvement measures for strengthening evidence-based IPC practices, infrastructure, and tools including hand hygiene, waste management, injection safety, surgical site infections, and antimicrobial stewardship.
+As part of this IPC work, I-TECH created and piloted e-learning modules for IPC.
+The modules aim to build clinical skills and technical knowledge in infection prevention and control and antimicrobial stewardship among health care workers in low-resource settings, and have now been adopted by WHO.

 Disease Prevention through Immunization Program Strengthening:

-• In Kenya, I-TECH collaborates with the MOH, CDC Global Health Protection Division, and the CDC Global Immunization Division, to build and roll out an online mobile platform for capturing immunization data at the point of care.
+• I-TECH collaborated with the Kenya MOH, CDC Global Health Protection Division, and the CDC Global Immunization Division, to build and roll out an online mobile platform for capturing immunization data at the point of care.

 Detection